-- A. The AIRPORT AUTHORITY will designate which officers must wear uniforms in the performance of their jobs and will provide the uniforms; to include a minimum of five (5) short sleeved shirts, five (5) long sleeved shirts, five (5) pants, and two (2) uniform pin badges, and will replace them as needed.
-Uniforms must be clean and neat.
-The Supervisor shall have the discretion to determine if an officer's uniform does not meet minimum standards of cleanliness, neatness, and repair. - B. All costs for equipment replacement due to normal wear and tear, uniform maintenance, dry cleaning, alterations and/or repair shall be assumed by the AIRPORT AUTHORITY in lieu of uniform allowance.
-Any damage or replacement of equipment determined to be due to negligence or misuse shall be at the officer's expense. - C. The AIRPORT AUTHORITY shall contract with a cleaning service to perform cleaning and maintenance.
+- A. The AIRPORT AUTHORITY will provide uniforms and approved duty accessories to officers; to include a minimum of five (5) short sleeved shirts, five (5) long sleeved shirts and five (5) pants.
+The police department maintains a uniform manual which all officers must adhere to and may be amended by the Chief of Police or his designee. - B. All costs for equipment replacement due to normal wear and tear, uniform maintenance, dry cleaning, alterations and/or repair shall be assumed by the AIRPORT AUTHORITY in lieu of uniform allowance.
+Any damage or replacement of equipment determined to be due to negligence or misuse shall be at the officer's expense.

+The AIRPORT AUTHORITY shall contract with a cleaning service to perform cleaning and maintenance.